qpython-android/qpython/README.md

 <p align="center"><a href="https://play.google.com/store/apps/details?id=org.qpython.qpy" target="_blank"><img src="https://lh3.googleusercontent.com/E2sU2Mca-geyscWogW2ZsQC3dY1Y46a3HU35NoHv0AIBvCgQn_ZRZ2MOeA5tg3YkWg=s360-rw"></a></p>

-Welcome to read the QPython guide!
+Welcome to the QPython project!

 QPython is a script engine that runs Python on android devices.
 It lets your android device run Python scripts and projects.
 It contains the Python interpreter, console, editor, and the SL4A Library for Android.
-It’s Python on Android!

 QPython has several millions users in the world already, it's a great project for programming users, welcome to join us for contributing to this project NOW.